Children in Karnataka

-UNICEF focuses on building the capacities of state and district officials for effective implementation of the sanitation programme, including timely delivery of services.
-In alliance with the public and private sector and civil society organizations, UNICEF is helping to create a large pool of swachh grahis (sanitation volunteers) in districts, blocks and gram panchayats to campaign for the creation of sustainable open defecation free communities.
+UNICEF is building the capacities of state and district officials for effective implementation of the sanitation programme and timely delivery of services.
+UNICEF is creating a pool of master trainers in districts and through them reach out, blocks and gram panchayats for the creation of sustainable open defecation free plus communities.

 UNICEF supports building the capacities of government departments for effective coordination, implementation and monitoring of the education programme.
 A key part of the advocacy efforts is on promoting model alternative elementary education systems that are flexible and inclusive in reaching out to out-of-school children and adolescents, especially those from marginalized communities.

 UNICEF also uses technology-based learning and instruction methods to demonstrate quality models that help improve learning outcomes for children from marginalized communities, those with disabilities and in urban slums.

 UNICEF supports the state and districts by strengthening child protection units through Child Protection Services, including setting up monitoring systems to protect children.